 These changes in attitude will be welcomed by legislators who are setting bold new environmental targets.
 The Climate Change Act of 2008 saw the UK government set five-year emission reduction targets.
 In the most recent carbon budget, the government set a new legally binding target to cut the country’s greenhouse gas emissions 78 percent by 2035 compared to 1990 levels.

-The effect of sustainability on employee wellbeing
+Beneficial effects on employee wellbeing

 Investors are demanding better approaches to the environment too - they are acknowledging the ways in which environmental performance goes hand in hand with wellbeing.
-A recent report from the United Nations’ Environment Programme Finance Initiative found that:
+A report from the United Nations’ Environment Programme Finance Initiative found that:

 92 percent of real estate managers expect demand for healthy, green buildings to grow in the next three years.